Inferring the mass of the circumgalactic medium using X-ray resonant scattering: Predicted vs. simulated masses

 The masses of oxygen and CGM, derived from the multiphase gas ($T\gtrsim10^{4}$ K) and measured within the outer 3D annulus $R_{\rm 500c}<r<R_{\rm200c}$, exhibit strong correlations with the \ovii\ mass, particularly for the clean sample used above for the accurate \ovii\ mass.
 For this sample, the $M_{\rm O}-M_{\rm OVII}$ and $M_{\rm CGM}-M_{\rm OVII}$ scaling relations have an intrinsic scatter of approximately $0.15$ dex.
 The best-fit scaling relations are given by

+where the normalization, slope, and intrinsic scatter are treated as free parameters and fitted simultaneously by performing linear regression in logarithmic space using the \texttt{linmix\underline{ }err} package \citep{kelly.2007}.
 An investigation into the origin of these scaling relations is beyond the scope of this paper, it is worth noting that in TNG50, different components of the CGM mass content in the outer region, including $M_{\rm O}$, $M_{\rm OVII}$, and $M_{\rm CGM}$, as well as the CGM's average temperature, are strongly correlated with the mass of the host halo.
 This underlying connection may explain the correlations between $M_{\rm O}$, $M_{\rm OVII}$, and $M_{\rm CGM}$.
 The selection of the clean sample, which excludes satellite-contaminated and irregular CGM galaxies, likely contributes to reducing the scatter in these mass scaling relations.

 It is also important to examine the Oxygen-to-\ovii\ conversion in the outer CGM.
 Figure \ref{fig:temp_rho} presents a phase-space diagram showing the \ovii\ abundance as a function of gas temperature and density.
 The abundance is calculated using the CLOUDY model described in Section \ref{sec:method}, which includes both collisional and photoionization processes.
 For a Milky-Way like galaxy at z=0 in TNG50, the CGM typically occupies a low-density regime in the phase-space diagram ($n_{\rm H}\lesssim10^{-5}{\rm cm^{-3}}$), where \ovii\ ionization is primarily driven by photoionization processes from the UV+X-ray background and is only weakly dependent on the temperature.